PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Stop!
 We must first seek the supplication of Lauranda.
 Her blessing will keep us safe during our time of trial."
 The Knight and the Ranger both drew their swords and knelt.
 Rattick rolled his eyes.
 Just get it over with.
 He didn't know how much more amateur hour he could take.
 But he consoled himself with the knowledge that it would all be over soon.

 The Enchantress completed her babbling, and they ventured into the Wizard's lair.
 It did not take long before the companions heard rumblings and gnashings of teeth from the darkness ahead.
 Rattick smiled.
-The Troll was still there and he sounded hungry.
+The Troll was still there, and he sounded hungry.
 "Stay here, faithful companions," he said, playing it for all it is worth, "I will use my mastery of stealth and shadow to scout the way."

 He handed his torch to the Ranger.
 He took two steps forward into the darkness of the cave.
 With a flourish, he wrapped his cape of faded black around him and disappeared.
 Rattick heard his boon companions gasp as he disappeared.

 "Oh, he's very good," said the Enchantress.

 Rattick was good, but so were his tools.
-The cape, as mean and worn as it looked, was a powerful magical item.
+The cape, mean and worn as it looked, was a powerful magical item.
 It possessed three properties that Rattick knew of.
 One, when closed it imposed upon all who saw it a powerful desire to look elsewhere.
 Two, in anything from darkness to light shadow, it rendered the user invisible.
 Three, it was an item so enchanted as to be nearly impossible to steal from the rightful owner.
 Rattick had learned this the hard way, procuring this wonderful item only after killing its previous owner.

 "Be thankful he did not charge us more," muttered the Knight.

 Again Rattick smiled at the nothingness of the dark.
 The bill for Rattick's services was about to come due, and the brave-but-stupid Knight would find it held many hidden charges.
 Rattick took a few steps around the corner and squatted in the passageway.
 Faithful companions?
 How could they fall for that?
 Rattick wasn't sticking his neck out any farther than he had to.
-He waited for a time and then unwrapped his cloak, and returned to the pool of torchlight in which his brave, faithful and gulliable companions waited.
+He waited for a time and then unwrapped his cloak, and returned to the pool of torchlight in which his brave, faithful and gullible companions waited.

 As he stepped into the light, he donned an expression of fear.
 With a skill long practiced, trembled as he spoke.
 "It is a *Troll* my companions.
 A creature most large and fearsome.
 I fear it is more than we can defeat.
 We should turn back."